stecrotti/MatrixProductBP.jl/README.md

 - A `test` folder with small examples

 - A `notebooks` folder showing the applications of the method.
 These notebooks should, ideally, allow anyone to reproduce the results in the future article.

-## TO DO:
-- reasoning on matrix size for SI
-- ~~autocorrelation computed from single belief instead of pair belief~~
-- Check error bars from soft margin
-- ~~Pass seed to sampler~~
-- Make smart BP compatible with pair observations
-- Efficient cavity computations
-- ~~Correct free energy after normalizations~~
-- ~~Convergence based on messages instead of beliefs~~